Catrobat/diary-survey-bot/README.md

 [pytz](https://pypi.python.org/pypi/pytz?).
 Otherwise the program might crash.
-- **SCHEDULE_INTERVALS:** A python dictionary that maps the Keywords from the time value (question-blocks) to a interval format like this:
+- **SCHEDULE_INTERVALS:** A python dictionary that maps the Keywords from the time value (question-blocks) to an interval format like this:
 KEYWORD: ["hh:mm","hh:mm"] with a minimum offset from 30min.
 Further more simple fixed schedules can be defined as KEYWORD: "hh:mm".